aaronbloomfield/ics/hws/hw-buffer.md

 ```

 The contents of input.bin are output by a program that you will write in tasks 3 & 4.

+**NOTE:** Your output on this must be EXACTLY: `<name>, your grade on this assignment is an A`, as the Gradescope submission will check this.
+It's fine if `<name>` is a nickname or only your first name.
+Specifically, it has to match the name you put in the buffer.py file that you will submit.

 The `--print-buffer-address` is described below.